Function available in CINEMA 4D Visualize, Studio

 If you want to assign a specific shape to your cloud, simply create the shape and make it a child of the Cloud object.

-You can use primitives, polygon objects, splines, even particles (make emitters or particle geometry objects (Thinking Particles)) a child of the Cloud object.
+You can use primitives, polygon objects, splines, even particles (make emitters or TP geometry objects (Thinking Particles)) a child of the Cloud object.

 Objects can be used to define the shape of your cloud (the cloud does not have to be part of a cloud group).